 Vertical drop of 480 or 860 meters (2795 vertical feet)

-Best Qualities of the run: Big, beautiful scenery.
+Best qualities of the run: big and beautiful scenery.
 Fun boulder fields.
 We climb to the extreme southwest end of our ski area and drop off on a high ridgeline.
 We do a few short radius turns until we reach the saddle where we descend – with monster slopes on either side.
 As we proceed lower, the run changes tone and becomes boulder fields and glades.